Low-Income Senior Citizens Assessment Freeze "Senior Freeze"

 5. Occupy the property as a principal place of residence on January 1, 2022, and January 1, 2023.

-NEW: If an applicant was enrolled in any of the following programs in 2022, they may be eligible for the "Senior Freeze" Exemption.
-The applicant must provide proof of enrollment in 2022 and they do not need to fill out the income verification portion of the application.
+Note: If an applicant was enrolled in any of the following programs in 2022, the applicant must provide proof of enrollment in 2022 and they do not need to fill out the income verification portion of the application.

 • Aid to the Aged, Blind or Disabled (AABD) Program